-Managing Anderson .Paak is the current road to success for this hard working industry entrepreneur.
+Managing Anderson .Paak is the current road to success for Adrian Miller, a hard-working industry entrepreneur.

 I’ve known Adrian for 20 or more years and it’s always great to see true industry friends speak their goals, do the work, then achieve them.
 I’ve rarely seen someone who is more creative, determined and hustles like he does.
 He’s been touring the world with Anderson but gladly accepted an invitation to talk to Radio Facts’ readership about his industry theories, legacy, lessons and the future.

 “I was encouraged, early on to be honest about what I liked and to understand my value.”